cap-js/advanced-event-mesh/README.md

 ### Broker Validation

-Your app must be bound to an instance of service `SAP Integration Suite, Advanced Event Mesh` with plan `aem-validation-service`.
+Your app must be bound to an instance of service `SAP Integration Suite, advanced event mesh` with plan `aem-validation-service`.
 Please see [Validation of VMR Provisioning](https://help.sap.com/docs/sap-integration-suite/advanced-event-mesh/validation-of-vmr-provisioning) for more information.